tasdikrahman/pyCalc/README.md

 * Cross-platform
 * easy to use
-* supports normal mathematical functions like
+* supports common mathematical functions like

 | `+`   | `-`  | `*`  | `/`  |
 |:-:|---|---|---|